Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 The only catch to organising your visa before your trip is that you’ll need to enter the country within 90 days of your visa being issued.
 Once you’re in Cambodia, you’ll have 30 days until your visa expires.
 If you need a little more time, it’s easy enough to extend your visa for another 30 days for a fee of between $30 and $50 at immigration.

 When I was living in Cambodia I knew a girl who knew a girl at immigration.
 She took care of this for me every month.
-I’m not saying that you should do that (and it of course comes with its own risks), I’m just putting it out there for the sake of candor – it’s certainly one of those countries where you can bypass red tape if you know the right people.
+I’m not saying that you should do that (and it of course comes with its own risks), I’m just putting it out there for the sake of candour – it’s certainly one of those countries where you can bypass red tape if you know the right people.

 Make your own choices, as do I.

-Once you’ve got your e-visa, you can only arrive in Cambodia at the three sanctioned international airports: Phnom Penh, Siem Reap or Sihanoukville.
+Once you’ve got your e-visa, you can only arrive in Cambodia at the three sanctioned international airports: Phnom Penh, Siem Reap and Sihanoukville.
 If you want to travel overland from Vietnam, Thailand or Laos, you must do so at sanctioned border crossing towns too.
 These include Poi Pet (Banteay Meanchey), Bavet (Svay Rieng), Cham Yeam (Koh Kong) and Tropaeng Kreal Border Post (Stung Treng), but new crossings seem to be added to the list on a regular basis.

 Weather in Cambodia

 Much like the rest of South-East Asia, Cambodia has two distinct weather seasons: the dry season and the wet.
-The altitude and latitude of Cambodia is pretty much uniform across the county, so the entire country tends to experience the same weather patterns at the same time of the year.
+The altitude and latitude of Cambodia are pretty much uniform across the county, so the entire country tends to experience the same weather patterns at the same time of the year.

 While travel across most of the country is possible throughout the year, you might want to plan your time living in Cambodia with a drier period of weather.
-Cambodia’s dry season begins around October and lasts until late April, early May.
+Cambodia’s dry season begins around October and lasts until late April, or early May.
 During the last months of the year, temperatures rarely reach past 20°C. As the new year comes in, however, temperatures can climb up to a scorching 34°C and higher in January and February.

 During May, Cambodia’s weather season transitions from glorious dry days to torrential downpours.
 With the southwest monsoon passing over South East Asia, this rainy season tends to last right through until October and, incredibly, provides the country with 75% of its annual rainfall.
 Temperatures hover around the 25°C and 27°C marks, making for a pretty humid few months.
 During this time, travel to the Mondulkiri Province and Ratanakiri Province in the east of the country is almost impossible as the rain washed roads become completely inaccessible.